KelvinHere/Yoga_Milestone_4/README.md

         - 'Create lesson' allows an instructor to make a new lesson.
         - 'Edit' button allows the user to edit a lesson.
         - 'Delete' button allows an instructor to delete a lesson as long as no one has bought it.
-        - After lesson is created the lesson finds out how many lessons were made by this instructor can passes it to the instructor profile method `_update_lesson_count()`
+        - After lesson is created a signal updates the instructors total lesson count
-        - After lesson is deleted, the a method is called in the instructors `UserProfile` to update the amount of lessons they have created
+        - After lesson is deleted, a signal updates the instructors total lesson count
         - Instructor can't make two lessons with the same name
         - Instructor can make a lesson with the same name as another instructor to prevent 'name reserving'
     - Sales Tab:  Displays all sales this instructor has made.